CommonRoad/commonroad-scenario-designer/docs/source/details/commonroad_to_opendrive.rst

 Implementation Details
 **********************

-Initially the CommonRoad xml file is read to create corresponding scenario object along with intersection successor and dictionary of converted roads.
+Initially, the CommonRoad XML file is read to create the corresponding lanelet network along with necessary intersections and dictionary of converted roads.
-Then the scenario object is converted into corresponding OpenDRIVE xodr file.
+Afterward, the scenario object is converted into corresponding OpenDRIVE xodr file.

 Code Structure
 ==============